Time Limits in Family Law Matters

 - The nature of the commitment between the parties.

-The particular circumstances are usually demonstrated through affidavit supplied to the court by the parties when they make the application for divorce.
+The particular circumstances are usually demonstrated through affidavits supplied to the court by the parties when they make the application for divorce.

-An appeal of a Family Court decision must be made within 28 days of the order being made.
-If a party wants to appeal a decision, they must file a Notice to Appeal and a copy of the order accompanied by the filing fee.
+An appeal of a Federal Circuit and Family Court decision must be made within 28 days of the order being made.
+If a party wants to appeal a decision, they must file a Notice of Appeal and a copy of the order accompanied by the filing fee.

-Once an application for an appeal has been served on the other party, they have 14 days to file a Response to an Application for Appeal.
+Once an application for an appeal has been served on the other party, they have 14 days to file a Response to an Application to Appeal.